 First, make sure it is a possum and not a rat or mouse – sprinkling flour near the manhole and checking the footprints will determine this – possums are the size of a cat.

 - Next, set up an alternative home for the possum.
-You will need a nesting box - buy one from wildlife rescuers or build your own.
+You will need a nesting box – you can either purchase one from a retail outlet in New South Wales or build your own.

 - Where possible, get inside your roof and locate the possum's nest.
 The nest, which has the scent of the possum, should be placed in the new possum house to encourage the possum to its new home.

-- Encourage the possum to investigate his new home by putting pieces of fresh fruit in or near the nesting box.
+- Encourage the possum to investigate their new home by putting pieces of fresh fruit in or near the nesting box.

-- Locate a suitable tree in your garden to site the box, securing it at least 4 m up.
+- Locate a suitable tree in your garden to site the box, securing it at least 4 metres up.

 - Find out how the possum is getting into the roof space by observing it at dusk when it will leave to forage.